gmontamat/poor-mans-transformers/README.md

 #### Loss and Metric

-These classes are pretty straightforward
+These classes are pretty straightforward: instances are called with the ground truth `y` and predictions `y_hat` (or prediction's probabilities *logits*) and return the calculated metric.
+The `Loss` class also returns the gradient `d_loss / d_yhat` to begin the backward propagation.

 #### Model and Trainer